Tarallucci al Limone Recipe (Easy Italian Lemon Knot Cookies)

 People baked these cookies for simple moments.
 An afternoon snack.
 A quick breakfast.
 A small treat for guests.
 The knot shape mattered, too.
 It showed care and tradition.
 Bakers formed each cookie by hand.
 No molds.
 No machines.
 Just dough, rolled and tied with ease.

 Today, Tarallucci al Limone remain a quiet classic.
 Italians still link them to home.
-They feel honest.
-Comforting.
-Familiar.
-In the end, they prove a simple truth: the best Italian cookies rely on simplicity and get it right.
+They prove a simple truth, the best Italian cookies rely on simplicity.
 These lemon knot cookies bring a taste of Italian tradition to the holidays. celebrations.

 Typical Ingredients for Italian Lemon Knot Cookies